 "Our skills base allows Tri-Metal to provide cost-effective solutions in mild, aluminium structural and stainless steel.
-The company's aim is to provide our customers with a solution that best meets budget, provide the Zoo with the perimeter fence and gates that they required," said Tri-Metal Operations Manager Dominic Fazzalari.
+The company's aim is to provide our customers with a solution that best meets budget, scheduling and quality requirements.
+This meant that we were able to provide the Zoo with the perimeter fence and gates that they required," said Tri-Metal Operations Manager Dominic Fazzalari.
 "Our ability to operate in a confined work area, with the general public and animals close by as well as the need to be installing a finished product were key constraints in completing the task.